 This page gives some examples of how we help everyone belong.

 We offer paid maternity, paternity, adoption or shared parental leave, if you’ve been with us for at least 13 weeks.
-Specifically, we offer 52 weeks of primary caregiver leave (13 weeks at 100% pay, 13 weeks at 50% pay, 13 weeks at Statutory Maternity Pay.
-Plus 6 weeks of secondary caregiver leave at 100% pay.
-We also offer up to six days of leave per year for fertility treatments to support Monzonauts in their family planning.
+Specifically, we offer 52 weeks of primary caregiver leave (26 weeks at 100% pay, 13 weeks at Statutory Maternity Pay (if applicable), 13 weeks of unpaid leave).
+Plus 13 weeks of secondary caregiver leave at 100% pay.
+We also offer up to eight days of leave per year for fertility treatments to support Monzonauts in their family planning.

 We offer 10 days of compassionate leave to all staff as standard, access to grief counselling, and if further paid leave is needed then that’s a conversation that can be had between the Monzonaut, their manager, and our People team.